MLS is Back Tournament: Format

 The tournament was announced by Major League Soccer on June 10, 2020.
 Teams could begin traveling to Florida on June 24, though they could arrive no later than seven days prior to their first match.
 The tournament was planned to feature 54 matches (later reduced to 51 following the withdrawal of FC Dallas) played on 26 days, all taking place behind closed doors without spectators at the ESPN Wide World of Sports Complex in Bay Lake, Florida.

 The 26 teams were originally split into six groups based on their conference, with one group containing six teams and five containing four teams.
 Each team would play three group stage matches, and the results would be counted into the 2020 MLS regular season standings.
 However, following the withdrawal of FC Dallas and Nashville SC from the tournament, a revised structure for the group stage was announced on July 9, 2020.
 The tournament was split into six groups of four, with Chicago Fire FC moving from Group A to B.

-Following the group stage, 16 teams advanced to the knockout stage: the top two teams from each of the six groups and the four best third-placed teams.
+Following the group stage, 16 teams advanced to the knockout stage: the top two teams from each of the six groups and four best third-placed teams.
 (Note: This was the format initially announced by Major League Soccer.
 However, on June 24, 2020, it was announced that the third-placed team of the larger Group A would also advance directly, and only three teams would advance (with the fourth-placed team of Group A also eligible to advance).
 However, the original knockout qualification format was restored on July 9, after the group stage format was revised following the withdrawal of FC Dallas and Nashville SC.)
 The knockout stage culminated in the tournament final on August 11.
 If a knockout match was tied at the end of regulation, a penalty shoot-out was used to determine the winner (no extra time was played).